department-of-veterans-affairs/vets-design-system-documentation/src/_about/accessibility/accessibility-testing.md

 Each component is tested for accessibility in the design system based on the four principles of accessibility.

 - **Perceivable** - Information and user interface components must be presentable to users in ways they can perceive.
-  - The information be invisible to all of the user's senses.
+  - The information cannot be invisible to all of the user's senses.
 - **Operable** - User interface components and navigation must be operable.
   - The interface cannot require an interaction that a user cannot perform.
 - **Understandable** - Information and the operation of user interface must be understandable.